-The webinar is for those who would like to know more about sources of data available for investigating obesity.
-It will focus particularly on longitudinal, cross-sectional and consumer data.
+The webinar was aimed at those who would like to know more about sources of data available for investigating obesity.
+It focused particularly on longitudinal, cross-sectional and consumer data.

 - The range of longitudinal data available, including an example of how researchers can utilise harmonised data, such as the CLOSER-funded set of harmonised BMI measures, for cross-study investigations

 - The use of cross-sectional data sources currently available from the UK Data Service

 - The value of using consumer data

 If you have any queries or require further information about this event, please contact the CLOSER Communications and Events Officer, Jennie Blows (email@example.com).